 Section Titled: How Do I File An Appeal?

-Under the subsection "For a Standard Appeal" -- The plan must provide the address where the enrollee, physician or representative can mail or hand deliver a standard appeal.
+Under the subsection "For a Standard Appeal”, the plan must provide the address where the enrollee, physician or representative can mail or hand deliver a standard appeal.

-Under the subsection "For a Fast Appeal" -- The plan is required to enter the telephone, TTY, or fax number(s) where the enrollee, physician or representative can request an expedited (fast) appeal.
+Under the subsection "For a Fast Appeal", the plan is required to enter the telephone, TTY, or fax numbers where the enrollee, physician or representative can request an expedited (fast) appeal.

-Section Title: What Happens Next?
+Section Titled: What Happens Next?

 No information is required to be completed.